kenning/env_setup/README.md

 https://www.bleepingcomputer.com/download/keytweak/

-## mac stuff - probably useless now.
+## mac stuff

+probably useless now, so i hid it, but can be uncommented. won't show up on github.

 <!--
 * Install usb overdrive http://www.usboverdrive.com/USBOverdrive/Download.html
   * It requires a restart